sea-paleo/sea-paleo.github.io/sapec-2020.md

 ![](assets/flights.png)

-Our bus to BDNP will pick up group 1 from Da Lat Airport at 8:30, then will pick up group 2 at the hotel.
+Our bus to BDNP will pick up group 1 from Da Lat Airport at 8:30, then will pick up group 2 at the hotel at about 9:00.

 During [registration](https://forms.gle/NypjEr3EHKph5FCP8), you will be asked for your preferred option.